mearjuntripathi/CU-DSA-Technical-Tranining/Linked List/Lecture1 to lecture 3.md

 You are given the head of a linked list.

-Remove every node which has a node with a greater value anywhere to the righ t/ left side of it. take input as 0 for right and 1 for left from the user
+Remove every node which has a node with a greater value anywhere to the right side of it. take input as 0 for right and 1 for left from the user

 Return the head of the modified linked list.

 Example 1:

 Input: head = [5,2,13,3,8]
 Output: [13,8]